The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Introduction

-Findings largely consistent with that of Dr. Luo's team at Stanford University in PNN tests are obtained in our study, that is, the synapse formation will inhibit dendrites generation to a certain extent \cite{bib15}, with the reason shown in our simulation results being that synaptic growth leads to a reduction in changes in synaptic effective range, which disrupts diversity and plasticity of brain.
+Findings largely consistent with that of Dr. Luo's team in PNN tests are obtained in our study, that is, the synapse formation will inhibit dendrites generation to a certain extent \cite{bib15}, with the reason shown in our simulation results being that synaptic growth leads to a reduction in changes in synaptic effective range, which disrupts diversity and plasticity of brain was reflected in our simulations.

-The Alcino J Silva ’s team suggested that memory ensembles recruit presynaptic neurons during learning by a retrograde mechanism \cite{bib16}.
-The retrograde mechanism reflected in memory retrieval process of PNN.
+The Alcino J Silva's team suggested that memory ensembles recruit presynaptic neurons during learning by a retrograde mechanism \cite{bib16}.
+The retrograde mechanism reflected in memory retrieval process at upstream brain regions of PNN.

-The Alvarez-Buylla’s lab proposed that recruitment of young neurons to the primate hippocampus decreases rapidly during the first years of life, and that neurogenesis in the dentate gyrus does not continue, or is greatly rare, in adult humans \cite{bib17}.
-The PNN gave the simulation results about decrease of neurons.
+The Alvarez-Buylla's lab proposed that recruitment of young neurons in the primate hippocampus decreases rapidly during the first years of life, and that neurogenesis in the dentate gyrus does not continue, or is greatly rare, in adult humans \cite{bib17}.
+The PNN gave the simulation results of decrease of neurons based on synapse formation.

 But Boldrini et al suggested healthy older subjects display preserved neurogenesis.
 It is possible that ongoing hippocampal neurogenesis sustains human-specific cognitive function throughout life \cite{bib18}.
-And PNN’s guess decline in neurogenesis may be repaired by a new and longer circuit in late iteration.
+And PNN's guess decline in neurogenesis may be repaired by a new and longer circuit in late iteration.